srs328/ms_mri/README.md

   - Double check how the monai tutorials handle multiple labels
 - Figure out why I get issues with "no such file or directory:" on $PATH
   - Also why does zsh have all the windows PATH items while bash doesn't

+Running `run_inference_` giving the error: `No such file or directory: '/home/srs-9/Projects/ms_mri/training_work_dirs/pineal1/swinunetr_0/model_fold0/progress.yaml'.
+I think I fixed the paths everywhere I could, so it's possible that monai sets the path of the training_work_dir somewhere in one of its own config files.

 ### Old